meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Reminiscing about positive memories using either cognitive imagery or memorabilia would increase the reported frequency of happiness relative to the control condition
 - Reminiscing about positive memories using cognitive imagery would produce a greater increase in the reported frequency of happiness, compared to reminiscing about positive memories using memorabilia.
 ### Results and Discussion
+Both forms of reminiscence increased the frequency of happiness over the weeklong study, whereas the control treatment did not.